 The B.C. government generally supports improvement district conversions where there is evidence of support from the board of trustees, the local government that will take on the services, and the landowners.
 Typically, the process follows these steps:

-- The relevant regional district board or municipal council, along with the improvement district board of trustees, notifies the Ministry of Municipal Affairs and Housing of its support for conversion
+- The relevant regional district board or municipal council, along with the improvement district board of trustees, notifies the Ministry of Municipal Affairs of its support for conversion

 - The local government studies the feasibility of conversion to fully understand the costs and governance considerations in maintaining the service for the long-term benefit of local residents